arjunramani3/donut-effect/README.md

 ## Replication file instructions
 This repository contains all data and scripts necessary to replicate the figures and tables found in the paper.
+You may need R version 3.6.2 or later to successfully run.

 ### Creating all figures and tables from intermediate datasets